 John Thiel, Director of Athletics and Athletic Planning John Thiel leads the athletics department, supporting the needs of the boys and girls programs in both the Upper and Middle Schools.
 His emphasis is on long-range planning with a focus on facilities and fields, fund-raising to support the athletic program, and strategies to support top coaches.

-Ed Foley, Associate Director of Athletics for Boys Ed Foley OPC '81, who played on two championship football teams at the University of Pennsylvania, has returned to Penn Charter.
+Ed Foley, Associate Director of Athletics Ed Foley OPC '81, who played on two championship football teams at the University of Pennsylvania, has returned to Penn Charter.
 He has served as head coach of the Philadelphia Little Quakers and a youth coach in his local community.
 In addition to his administrative duties at Penn Charter, he is an assistant varsity football coach and teaches physical education.